Accommodation

 Overview

-YAMASA has many student dormitories, all carefully managed by full-time dormitory staff.
-Students can also choose their preferred room.
-For details about the facilities, floor plans, maps, and photos of each dormitory, please click the links on the left side of the page.
+YAMASA has many student residences, all carefully managed by full-time residence staff.
+It is also possible to choose your room.
+For details about each residence, including facilities, floor plans, maps, and photos, please see the linked pages.

 Map